 But here’s the thing: Content doesn’t have to be big.
 It can be quite small.
 Think quote graphics, social media updates and — ta-da — email subject lines.
 Micro content is easily digestible for the easily distractible, which is just about everyone these days.
 It’s short.
 It’s sweet.
 And it’s often mobile-friendly.

-Reaching people who don’t open your marketing emails
+Reaching people who don’t open your marketing emails through email subject lines

 As I scan my Gmail account on my iPhone, I absorb several pieces of info about each email.
 I see the sender name, the email subject line and possibly the preheader text.